thelang-io/packages/README.md

 3. Create a pull request

 ## Removing Package
-1. Same as adding, just remove your package YML file
+1. We are not removing packages, instead deprecating them
+2. Add `deprecated: true` to your package ([example](packages/the/error.yml))
-2. Create a pull request
+3. Create a pull request

 ## Rules
 1. Package name should be lowercased and consist of alphanumeric letters, hyphens and underscores, but it should start only with letters and end with alphanumeric letters